 Plastic Bottles

 Plastic bottles are often made of PET plastic, a valuable recyclable material.
 As well as many other items, this plastic can be “spun’ into fleece fabric.
-The lids should be removed before recycling, and put in with your general plastic items.
-Polycarbonate baby bottles and are not recyclable.
+The lids should be removed before recycling and put in with your general plastic items.
+Polycarbonate baby bottles are not recyclable.
 Because it is difficult to clean PET plastic without releasing harmful chemicals, bottles made of PET should not be reused.

 Plastic Shopping Bags